 The Outlaws, created by Stephen Merchant and Elgin James, follows seven people performing community service in Bristol.
 The offenders, who are all from different walks of life, form unlikely friendships and we gradually see their private lives intersect.
 The group is then forced to unite in order to protect one of their own from a very dangerous criminal gang.
 The series stars Stephen Merchant, Christopher Walken, Eleanor Tomlinson, Rhianne Baretto, Gamba Cole, Clare Perkins, Darren Boyd and Jess Gunning and it is a Big Talk/BBC/Amazon Prime production.
-Tony edited episodes 3, 4 and 5 which were directed by John Butler and produced by Nickie Sault.
+Tony edited episodes 3, 4 and 5 of series 1 and episodes 1 and 2 of series 2 which were directed by John Butler.

 London, 1962.
 Vivien, a young Jewish hairdresser, has travelled down from Manchester in search of her former love, Jack.
 Upon discovering that he’s been injured while working undercover, Vivien volunteers to help Jewish coalition the 62 Group infiltrate a rapidly growing neo-Nazi movement in order to rescue him The four part series stars Agnes O'Casey, Rory Kinnear, Tom Varey, Eddie Marsan, Tamzin Outhwaite and Sam Spiro and it is a Red Productions / BBC / PBS production.
 Tony edited all four episodes which were directed by Lisa Mulcahy and produced by Betsan Morris Evans.

 The End Of The F***ing World series 2